thinkfir/thinkfir/README.md

 - 👋 Hi, I’m @thinkfir
-- 👀 I’m interested in ethical hacking and cybersecurity
+- 👀 I’m interested in robotics and hardware programming.
 - 🌱 I’m currently learning web development
-- 📫 How to reach me ... aryaaithal@gmail.com
+- 📫 How to reach me ...
+Discord = thinkfir904
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I play chess, as well as Age of Empires 4